That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 When cellophane was invented in 1908, it was originally intended to be used to protect tablecloths from wine spills.

-A Dutch start-up company have been able to start training wild crows so that they pick up cigarette butts and put them in bins for a peanut as a reward.
+A Dutch start-up company has been able to start training wild crows so that they pick up cigarette butts and put them in bins for a peanut as a reward.

 We feel “hangry” because it’s harder for us to control our emotions when our brains are low on glucose.

 You can now get a headstone with a QR code.
-Called “Living Headstones”, they show pages with photos, video biography’s, and comments from loved ones.
+Called “Living Headstones,” they show pages with photos, video biography, and comments from loved ones.